-Gather downtown this summer for a free, family-friendly celebration on Friday nights that includes live musical performances, activities for kids and a market in the park; wine, dining & shopping at downtown businesses; a cruise in for unique and antique cars on Fourth Street (no registration required); and an end of summer Lantern Festival including a lantern parade around the park.
+Gather downtown for a free, family-friendly celebration every Friday night this summer that includes live musical performances, activities for kids and a market in the park, and wine, dining & shopping at downtown businesses, and a Cruise In for unique and antique cars on Fourth Street (no registration required), and an end of summer Lantern Festival including a lantern parade around the park.

-Interested in volunteering at Friday Nights 2019?
+Interested in volunteering at Friday Nights?
 Send us an email at email@example.com.
 We’d love to have your help!

 NOTES OF INTEREST:

-- Seating for concerts: A limited amount of seating is available on provided benches.
-Bring your lawn chairs and picnic blankets!
+- Seating for concerts: A limited amount of seating may be available on provided benches.
+Bring your lawn chairs and picnic blankets.

 - Dogs on leash and under control of owner.